zkkython/Awesome-ML-SYS-Tutorial/sglang/code-walk-through/readme.md

 ### [Processing and Finalizing Results](https://github.com/sgl-project/sglang/blob/f8b0326934bacb7a7d4eba68fb6eddebaa6ff751/python/sglang/srt/managers/scheduler.py#L987)

- In serving engines, LLM inference is usually broken into prefill and decode stages for their different compute charactor.
+ In serving engines, LLM inference is usually broken into Prefill and Decode stages for their different compute charactor.
 You can check [this post](https://huggingface.co/blog/martinigoyanes/llm-inference-at-scale-with-tgi) from HuggingFace regarding the concept of Prefill and Decode.
 In SGLang, [extend mode](https://github.com/sgl-project/sglang/blob/main/python/sglang/srt/layers/attention/flashinfer_backend.py) is used instead of prefill mode most of the time.
 Prefill initializes KV-Cache for new requests, typically using Paged KV-Cache.
 Extend updates existing KV-Cache incrementally, often leveraging Ragged Tensors for efficiency, making it ideal for long sequences or multi-turn tasks.

 After `run_batch`, Scheduler processes batch results in `event_loop_normal`: